+While the information provided in this post is free, we also sell tours at very reasonable prices.
 We lead Florence tours of all kinds, from Tuscany countryside wine tasting tours to Accademia and Uffizi Gallery tours to a Florence food tour complete with Florentine steak.
 Considering making your experience in Florence a memorable one with The Roman Guy.

 Situated between the Ponte Santa Trinita and the Ponte alle Grazie on the river Arno, the Ponte Vecchio is believed to have first been built by the Romans.
 The bridge succumbed to powerful floods in 1117 and 1333 before being permanently rebuilt in 1345.
 Its current design was conceived by the Italian architect and painter Taddeo Gaddi.

 The buildings clinging onto the bridge are shops that have been on Ponte Vecchio since the 13th century.
 Initially, there were all types of shops, including butchers and fishmongers who could clean and prepare their meats while letting the waste fall directly into the river.

 The Origin of Bankruptcy

 Local merchants capitalized on the frequency of foot traffic crossing the bridge by setting tables up to sell their goods.
 It is here that the concept of bankruptcy is said to have originated.
 Merchants unable to pay their debts had their tables broken to stop them from selling any more goods.
 As a result, the merchant was declared banca rotta – meaning broken bank.